 It's very big and presents lots of exhibitions but, to be honest, I was expecting more modern art displays.

 We were lucky we got there quite early in the morning because around the noon the queue to ticket window was unbelievably long.
 As it's not possible to book the tickets in advance I'd highly recommend coming to museum in early hours, especially at weekend time.

-As majority of museums, National Museum in Warsaw is closed on Mondays.
 Guided tours are available for English, German, Italian, French, Russian and Spanish speaking visitors.
 I'd also recommend to reserve at least 3 hours for visiting the museum as there's three floors which offer around 830 000 art works ranging from ancient times to the present including sculptures, drawings, paintings, photographs, prints, coins - you name it.